ikhsan3adi/markdown-translator/README.md

 You can configure the action further with the following options:

-- `LANG`: The language you want to translate your readme to.
+- `LANG`: Newline-separated list of the language you want to translate your readme to.
 The default is Simplified Chinese.
 The supported languages can be found below.
   (default: `zh-CN`) (required: `false`)

 - `FILES`: Newline-separated list of the markdown files you want to translate to. (default: `[README.md]`) (required: `false`)